Seltsam1/ETL-project/README.md

 The schema.sql file contains the "create table" instructions to prep the SQL database before loading

-The Resources folder contains the csv file (the JSON file was too large to import to GitHub, but is available at the above link for download)
+The Resources folder contains the csv file (the JSON file was too large to import to GitHub, but is available at the above link for download or you can click [here](https://www.kaggle.com/deepann/80000-steam-games-dataset/ "here"))

 ## Features and Process